 struct ContentView: View {

-@ScaledMetric var imageSize = 140
+@ScaledMetric private var imageSize = 140

-@ScaledMetric var fontSize = 40
+@ScaledMetric private var fontSize = 40

 var body: some View {